blakeblackshear/frigate/docs/docs/integrations/mqtt.md

-    "stationary": false, // whether or not the object is considered stationary "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2, // number of times the object has changed position "attributes": ["face"], // set of unique attributes that have been identified on the object "current_attributes": [
+    "stationary": false, // whether or not the object is considered stationary "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2, // number of times the object has changed position "attributes": {
+      "face": 0.86
+    }, // attributes with top score that have been identified on the object at any point "current_attributes": [
       // detailed data about the current attributes in this frame {
         "label": "face",
         "box": [442, 506, 534, 524],
-        "score": 0.64
+        "score": 0.86
       }
     ]
   }